Why is My Dog Bleeding From Her Vagina?

 See files for Dogs

-Do dogs bleed in heat?
+Do dogs bleed during their heat cycle?

 The first explanation as to why a female dog is bleeding from her vulva is that she is in heat.
 Female dogs have a reproductive cycle that can be divided into four phases.
 They are the following: